How to Write a Resignation Letter + Samples & Templates

 Two weeks’ notice resignation letter

-If your employment contract allows you to submit a two-week notice of resignation, you’re expected to do so in accordance with the terms of your contract.
-This allows your employer enough time to prepare for your departure.
+If your contract permits a two-week notice period, it’s important to honour it by informing your employer in advance.
 You can use this example to write your two-week’s notice resignation letter:

 Owen Glen